devluxor/common-sense-guide-to-dsa/06_optimizing_for_optimistic_scenarios.md

 If we compare this with Selection Sort, we will find out that Selection Sort takes  _N<sup>2</sup>/ in all cases, because it does not have any mechanism to for ending a passthrough early at any point.

 So, which is better, Selection Sort or Insertion Sort?
 It depends.
 In an average case -when the array is randomly sorted - they perform similarly.
-If you have reason to assuma that you'll be dealing with data that is _mostly_ sorted, Insertion Sort will be a better choice.
-If you have reason to asume that you'll be dealing with data that is mostly sorted in reverse order, Selection Sort will be faster.
+If you have reason to assume that you'll be dealing with data that is _mostly_ sorted, Insertion Sort will be a better choice.
+If you have reason to assume that you'll be dealing with data that is mostly sorted in reverse order, Selection Sort will be faster.
 If you have no idea what the data will be like, that's essentially an average case, and both will be equal.

 ## A Practical Case